DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-15/master-processing-automation/_index.md

 - All in one - these plugins do a bit of all of the above.
   - bx_masterdesk - included in the bundle.

 > Now try to recreate our FX chain but with 3rd party plugins.
+See your settings from the Reaper plugins and figure out how to get the same effect with the 3rd party plugins.
+Save each of your chains as a FX chain in Reaper.

 ## AB

+To compare these plugins, we need to AB them.
+If we want to compare plugins on the same track, they can be toggled on or off using the key command `command + b.`

-To compare these plugins we need to AB them.
-A really easy way to do this is to use the SWS Extensions Snapshots feature.
+A straightforward way to do this is to use the SWS Extensions Snapshots feature.
 You can download these extensions [here](https://www.sws-extension.org/).
-The snapshots feature allows you to save and load a snapshot of your current track state.
-With this we can save one version with the original plugins and another version with the third-party plugins.
-We can then easily switch between them by clicking `next` or `previous.`
+The snapshots feature allows you to save and load your current track state snapshot.
+We can save one version with the original plugins and another version with the third-party plugins.
+We can easily switch between them by clicking `next` or `previous.`

 ## Automation